Sermons

 24 December 2020

 There are 2 major celebrations in the Church – Christmas and Easter.
-Last Easter none of us would have thought that we could not have had an Easter Service – Good Friday or Easter Sunday.
-As the pandemic progressed and hit a second wave in the 2nd half of the year there were warnings that… Read more
+Last Easter none of us would have thought that we could not have had an Easter Service –… Read more

 Year B – 4th Sunday in Advent – God knows better